Qingwen Xu

 N803

-Qingwen Xu is Coordinator of the Global MSW Program at NYU Shanghai, Affiliated Professor, NYU Shanghai; Professor of Social Work, NYU.
+Qingwen Xu is a Coordinator of the Global MSW Program and an Affiliated Professor at NYU Shanghai.
+She is also a Professor of Social Work at the Silver School of Social Work at NYU.
 Prior to joining NYU Shanghai, she was a Professor at Tulane University School of Social Work and the Emily Ratner and New Day II Professor of Social Entrepreneurship at Tulane University Taylor Center for Social Innovation and Design Thinking.
 She holds a PhD from University of Denver and LLMs from New York University and Peking University.

 Professor Xu’s research is situated at the interaction of globalization, community development, and social welfare.
 With a better understanding of the community perception and behavior among vulnerable groups of people, including ethnic minorities and/or migrant groups of people in the U.S. and abroad, she has been searching innovative community practices and initiatives to improve the health and mental health of vulnerable groups of people.
 Her work has appeared in International Journal of Aging and Human Development, Social Work Research, The Gerontologist, Journal of Community Psychology, International Social Work and other professional and/or interdisciplinary journals.